How to write a history book, Barry Fox, ghostwriter

 Your reason for writing isn’t just your “why,” it’s also your “how.”
 In other words, knowing why you are writing your book helps you narrow your topic, select your theme, and work through all the other items on this list.

 So before picking up your pen, ask yourself why you are writing a book, and let your answer inform all that follows.
-For more, see “Know Where You’re Going Before Writing.”
+(For more, see Why Write a History Book?”)

 2. Narrow your topic